nreck/hypercontextual-embedding-fusion/README.md

 ## Conceptual Overview

 HEF fundamentally differs from existing methods by removing the explicit retrieval step altogether.
-It introduces modular embeddings—Contextual Bias Embeddings (CBEs)—optimized offline and instantly integrated into the LLM at runtime.
+It introduces modular embeddings—Contextual Bias Embeddings (CBEs)—optimized pre-runtime and instantly integrated into the LLM at runtime.
 This fusion process primes the model immediately, providing the illusion of having been finely tuned for each specific context without actual model retraining.

 ## Methodology

-### Offline Knowledge Encoding
+### Pre-runtime Knowledge Encoding

 - **Knowledge Structuring:** Relevant knowledge about entities, such as companies, products, or individual profiles, is collected and structured.
 - **Embedding Generation:** This structured knowledge is converted into compact, optimized CBEs tailored specifically for compatibility with the target LLM.